wal-g/wal-g/docs/StorageTools.md

 5. Add `-c (--concurrency)` to set the max number of concurrent workers that will move files.

-6. Add `-m (--max)` to set the max number of files to move in a single command run.
+6. Add `-m (--max-files)` to set the max number of files to move in a single command run.

 7. Add `--appearance-checks` to set the max number of checks for files to appear in the target storage, which will be performed after moving the file and before deleting it.